Nicolás Gorosito: Getafe

 On 14 June 2016, free agent Gorosito signed a one-year deal with Getafe in Segunda División.
 On 8 July 2017, after contributing with one goal in 27 appearances as his side achieved promotion to La Liga, he renewed his contract for a further season.

 Albacete

 On 13 January 2018, after making no league appearances during the first half of the campaign, Gorosito signed an 18-month contract with Albacete in the second division.
 He left the club in 2021, after suffering relegation.

 Alcorcón

 On 25 July 2021, Gorosito agreed to a deal with AD Alcorcón, also in the Spanish second division.

+Dynamo České Budějovice

+On 4 February 2025, Gorosito signed a contract with Czech club Dynamo České Budějovice until June 2026.